kgorking/ecs/README.md

 It should not be used to avoid data races when writing to a shared variable not under ecs control, such as a global variable or variables catured be reference in system lambdas.
 Use atomics, mutexes, or even [`tls::collect`](https://github.com/kgorking/tls/blob/master/examples/collect/accumulate/accumulate.cpp) in these cases, if possible.

 # Component Flags
 The behavior of components can be changed by using component flags, which can change how they are managed internally and can offer performance and memory benefits.
-Flags can be added to components using the `ecs_flags()` macro:

 ### `tag`[<img src="https://godbolt.org/favicon.ico" width="32">](https://godbolt.org/z/dj8WjTWbE)
 Marking a component as a *tag* is used for components that signal some kind of state, without needing to